-Hi viewers, in this post we will walk through how SNAT differs from DNAT and when/where are they required in the network.
-But before we continue, let’s understand NAT, SNAT and DNAT terminologies –
+Hi viewers, in this post we will walk through detailed comparison of SNAT vs DNAT and when/where are they required in the network.
+While in case of SNAT, the destination IP address is saved not manipulated and the source IP address is changed.
+On the other hand, in case of DNAT, destination address is changed and the source IP address is not manipulated.
+But before we continue in detail, let’s understand NAT, SNAT and DNAT terminologies –

 NAT is an abbreviation for Network Address Translation.
 NAT occurs when one of the IP addresses in an IP packet header is changed i.e. either Source IP address or Destination IP address.

 You can watch this video for better understanding:

 SNAT is an abbreviation for Source Network Address Translation.
 It is typically used when an internal/private host needs to initiate a connection to an external/public host.
 The device performing NAT changes the private IP address of the source host to public IP address.
 It may also change the source port in the TCP/UDP headers.

 A typical scenario where we generally use SNAT is when we are required to change the private (i.e. RFC1918) address or port into a public address or port when the packets are leaving the network.
 In terms of order of operation on NAT device, SNAT feature comes to fore after the routing decision has been made.
 Moreover, when there are multiple hosts on the “inside” network who want to get to any host on the “outside” network, SNAT is used.